svenkreiss/databench_examples/analyses/simplepi/README.md

 <!--
-Title: simple pi
+Title: Simple π
-Description: Calculating pi the simple way.
+Description: Calculating π the simple way.
 -->

 This little demo uses two random numbers r1 and r2 and